emregozel/react-job-list/README.md

 # React Job List App

-`yarn install` and then `yarn dev` command will be started project.
+Plese start `yarn install` command in root folder and client folder.
+Then `yarn dev` command root folder and will be started project.